WHERE IS THE NORTH-SOUTH LINE?

 Does Missouri Meet the Standard?

-If intent were a required element, Missouri would likely meet the standard.
+If the standard required intention, Missouri would likely fail.
 Few would argue that the shortcomings of our MetroLink are expressly racist.
-However, because the standard is merely a disparate impact, I would argue no, Missouri does not meet the standard required by Title VI of the Civil Rights Act of 1964, or, at the very least, I would argue that Missouri and St. Louis residents should take a hard look at the effect our MetroLink is having.
+However, because the standard is merely a disparate impact, I would argue yes.
+Missouri does not meet the standard required by Title VI of the Civil Rights Act of 1964, or, at the very least, I would argue that Missouri and St. Louis residents should take a hard look at the effect our MetroLink is having.

 Based purely on population density and preferable location, there are four areas that would be served best by having access to the MetroLink (Appendix B): The central corridor just north and west of Forest Park, North St. Louis between Natural Bridge Road and Interstate 170, South City around Tower Grove Park and east of South Grand, and of course Downtown St. Louis.
 Currently, only the central corridor and the downtown area are connected, two mostly Caucasian-populated areas.
 Meanwhile, the southern and northern communities, which are more heavily populated by African-Americans (Appendix C), have been ignored by our MetroLink, despite having the requisite density.